apad201/finalProject-atl17/README.md

 ![frequencyDomainSample2LP](sampleSigmoidLP2.png)

-The resulting audio file, `kseparatedSignal.wav`, has no traces of the strings.
+The resulting audio file, `separatedSignal.wav`, has no traces of the strings.
 The piano part sounds "flattened," as expected.
 And it seems that some very low-frequency noise was amplified when the transformed signal was normalized to use the full range of the 16-bit sample depth.
 Nonetheless, the filter was certainly effective in eliminating the strings and separating out the piano part.